-This is not one of those “how we went through a horrible experience and survived by our unshakable faith” stories; rather it is “how we went through extraordinary stress which tested our faith which survived and grew anyway”.
+This is not one of those how we went through a horrible experience and survived by our unshakable faith stories; it is how we went through extraordinary stress testing our faith which survived and grew anyway.

-Sara doesn’t tell you how she solved her problems; she admits that her problems caused her to change the way she looks at life, faith and God.
+Sara doesn’t boast about how she changed her problems; she admits that her problems caused her to change the way she looks at life, faith and God.

 Sara’s book describes multiple medical conditions that afflicted her family (yes, afflicted is exactly the right word).
-The list reads like a medical textbook, so much so that you may need to look up some of the terms to understand what they are; she does not describe them in detailed scientific terms.
+The list reads like a medical textbook, so you may need to look up some of the terms; she does not describe them in detailed scientific terms.
 (I’ve included some links for you to use.)

 Between Sara, her husband Chuck, their children and extended family they endured –

 - Diabetes mellitus, complicated by kidney failure requiring dialysis

 - Ventricular septal defect (a hole in the heart) requiring surgery

 - Lymphatic Histiocytosis

 - Premature birth with subsequent apnea (breathing stopped) requiring a monitor

 - Cardiomyopathy (heart unable to pump blood effectively) requiring a heart transplant and defibrillator